Tangier Island is in the middle of the Chesapeake Bay, with access by ferry from Crisfield, Maryland and (in the summer) Reedville and Onancock

 There are two churches today on Tangier.
 Swain Memorial United Methodist Church was divided in 1946 by a schism.
-The minister and a portion of the congregation started a separate New Testament Church, which remains today as a non-denominational organization.
+The minister's theology drifted away from stanard Methodist beliefs.
+He and a portion of the congregation started a separate congregation.
+The New Testament Church continues today, and is still unaffiliated with a particular denomination.

-In 1998, the residents rejected a proposal by a Hollywood studio to film "Message in a Bottle" there.
+The island community retains strong conservative values regarding what behavior is appropriate.
+In 1998, Tangier Island residents rejected a proposal by a Hollywood studio to film "Message in a Bottle" there.
 They passed up significant economic benefits because the alcohol, sex and profanity in the movie were inconsistent with island values.
-The island is dry.
-Despite the economic focus on tourism, no alcohol sales are authorized there.9
+Despite an economic focus on tourism, no alcohol sales are authorized; Tangier Island is dry.9

 bridges cross marshes and saltwater channels (guts) to connect the three populated ridges